Cryonics - Why I Chose Cryopreservation.

 As the contract involves the transference of funds from one country to another, it is protected by a Trust fund.
-My two trustees are also members of the Cryonics Institute, and they also have cryo-preservation contracts in place.
-The Trust prevents the insurance money from being diverted to any other beneficiary (such as a relative who might try to contest it.)
+My two trustees are also members of the Cryonics Institute, and they too have cryo-preservation contracts in place.
+The Trust prevents the insurance money from being diverted to any other beneficiary, (such as a relative who might try to contest it.)

 What If Cryonics Doesn't Work?

-All sciences progress, each new discovery standing on the shoulders of those which went before it.
+All sciences progress, each new discovery standing on the shoulders of those which went before.
 Hospitals now routinely utilise technologies and procedures which would have been dismissed as too fanciful even a few years ago.